miolabs/MIOJSLibs/README.md

 # MIOJSLibs Docs

-In order to see the big picture I have started from minima theme, to be able to completely restructure the page, not just override everything.
+This branch contains the documentation for MIOJSLibs.
+The generated static content is available on `gh-pages` branch.
+You can see it [here](https://miolabs.github.io/MIOJsLibs/).

 ## Jekyll

 The documentation is built with [Jekyll](https://jekyllrb.com/).
 You can find the [installation guide](https://jekyllrb.com/docs/installation/) and the [troubleshooting](https://jekyllrb.com/docs/troubleshooting/) page in the official docs.

-After that to start the develop server, you can run `jekyll serve`.
-To build the site you can run the build script in scripts.
+After that, to start the develop server, you can run `server` script from the `script` folder to start the development.
+If you only want to build the site you can run the `build` script.

 ## Site structrure